marcinkrzeminski/drbadge/.ai/task-breakdown.md

 - [ ] Register for RapidAPI account
 - [ ] Subscribe to SEO Intelligence by KarmaLabs
 - [ ] Get RapidAPI key
-- [ ] Setup Resend account for emails
+- [ ] Setup Plunk account for emails at useplunk.com
-- [ ] Configure email templates with React Email
+- [ ] Get Plunk API key
 - [ ] Setup Vercel account for deployment
 - [ ] Connect GitHub repo to Vercel